 In addition to her talents in costume design and construction, Allegra is a seamstress and quilter and has spent a long career in the classroom.
 She taught French, German, and English at Masconomet Regional High School in Boxford, MA, before joining the faculty at the Waring School in Beverly in 1991, where she taught French and Humanities.
 She established the Waring in Angers program in 1999 and has traveled frequently to France during her teaching career.
 Two of Allegra’s quilts have been exhibited by Sacred Threads Quilts: one in their 2019 biennial and one in the Backyard Escape traveling show in 2020.
 Since retirement, she and her husband have traveled within the U.S. as well to Europe, South America, and Africa.
 Allegra is an avid seamstress who takes delight in her six grandchildren who also like to travel.
 She played a French revolutionary and various other roles in Imago Stage’s A Tale of Two Cities and was in the Jane Eyre and The Count of Monte Cristo ensembles.

-In addition to his stage management duties, Joshua also assists with set construction, prop maintenance, lighting, and sound for Imago Stage Company.
-He is from Pennsylvania and moved to Massachusetts to attend Gordon- Conwell Theological Seminary, where he discovered that New England felt like home to him.
-He also discovered Anglicanism around the same time, and he is now a deacon and sexton at Christ the Redeemer Anglican Church.
-He has established a growing home maintenance business, Eipper Maintenance.
+Joshua assists with set changes, maintenance, lighting, and sound for Imago Stage Company.
+He is from Pennsylvania and moved to Massachusetts to attend Gordon-Conwell Theological Seminary, where he discovered that New England felt like home to him.
+He also discovered Anglicanism around the same time, and he is now a deacon at St. Nicholas House in Brookline, NH.
+He is establishing a home maintenance business, Eipper Maintenance.